CAR ACCIDENT INJURY ATTORNEYS – TEXTING WHILE DRIVING ILLEGAL

-Our car accident lawyers have had several cases in Minnesota where the other driver was texting while driving.
+Our car accident attorneys have had several cases in Minnesota where the other driver was texting while driving.
 There is no question that texting while driving can result in an auto collision.
 The driver who is texting is not looking at the road ahead and if a traffic light changes to red, or cars slow down, someone will be rear ended.
 Unfortunately, these vehicle crashes can produce bad injuries because the texting driver is so distracted he doesn’t even try to slow down before the collision.
 In many cases that don’t settle early with the insurance company, our car accident lawyers always request the other driver’s cell phone records and try to get a printout of their text message usage just before the crash.
 If our client actually saw the other driver texting, our car accident lawyers will also try to turn the matter over to the police.
 Texting is definitely illegal in Minnesota, although we are skeptical about how frequently it is prosecuted.
 The worst offenders seem to be teenagers.
 Here is the texting while driving statute:

 Subdivision 1.
 Definition.
 For purposes of this section, “electronic message” means a self-contained piece of digital communication that is designed or intended to be transmitted between physical devices.
 An electronic message includes, but is not limited to, e-mail, a text message, an instant message, a command or request to access a World Wide Web page, or other data that uses a commonly recognized electronic communications protocol.
 An electronic message does not include voice or other data transmitted as a result of making a phone call, or data transmitted automatically by a wireless communications device without direct initiation by a person.